ksuthar937/autonomize-ai-github-frontend/README.md

 - Click on any repository to see its description.
 - Find followers by clicking the designated button.
 - Explore repositories of followers by clicking on their usernames.
-- Easily navigate back to the repository list page with the input box.